 Our practice consists of nephrology consultative service at JFK Hospital - Edison, NJ, Overlook Hospital - Summit, NJ & Robert Wood Johnson at Rahway - Rahway, NJ where we treat kidney disease and hypertension in the hospital setting, including intensive care patients.
 In addition, we diagnose and treat many patients on an outpatient basis at our main office in Edison, NJ.
 We also supervise and conduct dialysis treatments at many local dialysis units in the central NJ area.

 We are proud to provide high-quality care for patients with diabetes related kidney disease, hypertension (high blood pressure), hypertensive kidney disease, glomeruonephritis, protein in the urine, blood in the urine, electrolyte/mineral imbalances, & swelling (edema).
-In addition, our doctors are specialists in the management of hemodialysis and peritoneal dialysis.
-Infact, our doctors manage and supervise well over 600 dialysis treatments every month !!.
+In addition, our practitioners are specialists in the management of hemodialysis and peritoneal dialysis.
+Infact, we manage and supervise well over 600 dialysis treatments every month !!.

 All of our physicians are board certified in both internal medicine and nephrology.
 Our doctors have published many abstracts/articles in well-renowned journals and also participate in the teaching of junior physicians in training at various hospitals in the area.

 Chronic kidney disease (CKD) means that the kidneys have been damaged by conditions or diseases, such as diabetes or high blood pressure and this usually occurs gradually, over months to years.
 As a result of this, the kidneys become less able to do certain important things such as remove wastes and extra fluid from the body, control blood pressure, maintain correct balance of electrolytes/minerals, and prevent anemia.